Suk-Be/fullstack-homepage/backend/README.md

 ];
 ```

-create a component that is used on that route (useEffect to check if user is regstered with github credentials, it logs the user or the error)
+create a component that is used on that route.
+In a try / catch block: It checks if the user is logged in and redirects, otherwise it logs the error and redirects.

 ```tsx
 // AuthCallback.tsx